Immigration policy of the first Trump administration: First presidency (2017–2021)

-After the federal government was partially shut down in December 2018 over a funding dispute for the Trump border wall, on January 4, 2019, White House press secretary Sarah Sanders falsely asserted that nearly 4,000 known or suspected terrorists "that came across our southern border" were apprehended during 2018.
+On January 4, 2019, White House Press Secretary Sarah Sanders falsely asserted that nearly 4,000 known or suspected terrorists "that came across our southern border" were apprehended during 2018.
 However, the figure was actually from fiscal 2017 and referred mostly to individuals who were stopped while attempting to enter America by air at both domestic and foreign airports.
 DHS secretary Kirstjen Nielsen made a similar false assertion the same day.
 The State Department reported in September 2018 that by the end of 2017 "there was no credible evidence indicating that international terrorist groups have established bases in Mexico, worked with Mexican drug cartels, or sent operatives via Mexico into the United States."

+As of August 2019, the Trump administration's barrier construction had been limited to replacing sections that were in need of repair or outdated, with 60 mile of replacement wall built in the Southwest since 2017.

+On June 23, 2020, Trump visited Yuma, Arizona, for a 2020 campaign rally commemorating the completion of 200 mi of the wall.
+U.S. Customs and Border Protection confirmed that almost all of this was replacement fencing.
+By the end of Trump's term on January 21, 2021, 452 mi had been built at last report by CBP on January 5, much of it replacing outdated or dilapidated existing barriers.